Classic Eats Attracts Visitors to Burien from Throughout the Region

 Build Your Business in Burien: You Belong Here

 The City of Burien is an excellent place to build a business, as Tony Hayes has found.
-We invite you to bring your business to Burien, where you will receive hands-on support and assistance from our Economic Development team.
-For more information, contact Economic Development Manager, Chris Craig.
+We invite you to bring your retail or restaurant business to Burien, where you will receive hands-on support and assistance from our Economic Development team.
+For more information, contact Economic Development Manager Chris Craig or visit our retail target industries page.